Racial color blindness

 The term metaphorically references the medical phenomenon of color blindness.
 Psychologists and sociologists also study racial color blindness.
 This is further divided into two dimensions, color evasion and power evasion.
 Color evasion is the belief that people should not be treated differently on the basis of their color.
 Power evasion posits that systemic advantage based on color should have no influence on what people can accomplish, and accomplishments are instead based solely on one's own work performance.

-At various times in Western history, this term has been used to signal a desired or allegedly achieved state of freedom from racial prejudice or a desire that policies and laws should not consider race.
+At various times in American history, this term has been used to signal a desired or allegedly achieved state of freedom from racial prejudice or a desire that policies and laws should not consider race.
 Proponents of racial color blindness often assert that policies that differentiate by racial classification could tend to create, perpetuate or exacerbate racial divisiveness.
 Critics often believe it fails to address systemic discrimination.

 It has been used by justices of the United States Supreme Court in several opinions relating to racial equality and social equity, particularly in public education.

 Outline

 A color-blind society, in sociology, is one in which racial classification does not affect a person's socially created opportunities.
 A racially color blind society is or would be free from differential legal or social treatment based on race or color.
 A color-blind society would have race-neutral governmental policies and would reject all racial discrimination.

 Racial color blindness reflects a societal ideal that skin color is insignificant.
-The ideal was most articulated "along with the emergence of the Civil Rights Movement in the US and anti-racist movements abroad".
+The ideal was most articulated "in the 1950's and 1960's along with the emergence of the Civil Rights Movement in the US and anti-racist movements abroad [such as] in the context of the struggle against Jim Crow ... or apartheid in South Africa".
 Color-blind ideology is based on tenets of non-discrimination, due process of law, equal protection under the law, and equal opportunities regardless of race, ideas which have strongly influenced Western liberalism in the post-World War II period.

-Proponents of "color-blind" practices largely believe that treating people equally as individuals leads to a more equal society or that racism and race privilege no longer exercise the power they once did, rendering the need for policies such as race-based affirmative action obsolete.
+Proponents of "color-blind" practices largely believe that treating people equally as individuals leads to a more equal society or that racism and race privilege no longer exercise the power in American society as it once did, rendering the need for policies such as race-based affirmative action obsolete.